-- 1. The memory configuration of channel A (RIMMA1 and RIMMA2) and channel B (RIMMB1 and RIMMB2) must be identical (see below). - 2.
-C-RIMMs (Continuity RIMM) must be used to complete the sockets that are not populated by RDRAMs.
-A C-RIMM is necessary to avoid breaking the signal lines, which are a serial connection in a Rambus interface, such as used in this motherboard.
-This assures the electrical integrity of a Rambus interface. - 3.
+- 1. The memory configuration of channel A (RIMMA1 and RIMMA2) and channel B (RIMMB1 and RIMMB2) must be identical, (see bellow). - 2.
+C-RIMMS (Continuity RIMM) must be used to complete the sockets that are not populated by RDRAMs.
+A C-RIMM is necessary to avoid breaking the signal lines, which make serial connection in a Rambus interface, such as used in this motherboard.
+This assures that the electrical integrity of a Rambus interface. - 3.
 When C-RIMMs are required, it is recommended that they be inserted into RIMMA2 and RIMMB2.